 Don't Make These Common Self-Employed 401k Contribution Mistakes

 1) Only contributing up to the maximum by the employee.
 Don't forget the profit sharing portion in #2 if you have leftover operating profits.

 2) Calculating the profit sharing contribution based off gross income before operating expenses instead of operating profits.
 Otherwise, you will over contribute.

 3) Not deducting from operating income the 1/2 SE tax deduction, which also leads to over contributing.

-If you over-contribute to your 401(k) in 2015, you have until April 15, 2016, to withdraw the excess amount.
-Your employer must amend your W-2 to show the returned amount as wages, thus your gross income will be higher and you’ll pay more taxes.
-Assuming your 401(k) portfolio made money in 2015, the earnings from the excess contribution will be taxable income for 2016.
+If you over-contribute to your 401k, you have until April 15 of the next year to withdraw the excess amount.
+Your employer must amend your W-2 to show the returned amount as wages.
+Thus your gross income will be higher and you’ll pay more taxes.

 What a pain.
-This is why I recommend everybody round DOWN the amount they get to contribute to be safe e.g. if the calculations say you can contribute $35,800, just contribute $35,000.
+This is why I recommend everybody round DOWN the amount they get to contribute to be safe.
+If the calculations say you can contribute $36,800, just contribute $36,000 to be safe.

 Excess Contribution NOT Withdrawn by April 15